5 local digital marketing tips for small businesses

 Online you only have a few seconds to create a ‘wow’ first impression so don’t forget to feature beautiful imagery and utilise the bespoke features of each digital channel or platform.
 Once your brand story is articulated well, tell it consistently on your website, social media channels and any third-party website listings.
 Give customers a fantastic experience wherever they discover and interact with your brand online just like you would if you met them in ‘real life’!

 2. Create a Google my Business profile

-Google my Business is a fantastic free tool that will literally put your business on the map.
+Google my Business is a fantastic free local digital marketing tool that will literally put your business on the map.
 For example, if you are a coffee shop in Leeds you will want your business to show on the Google map in the search results every time a user searches for ‘coffee shop Leeds’ and/or ‘coffee near me’ when they are physically local to your business.

 Your first step is to create a listing that accurately reflects your brand and utilises all of the great features such as opening hours, website, contact info, photos etc. Ensure you describe your business using one or two key phrases a customer may use to find you on Google so that Google knows they are looking for your business.

 Next, you want your business to be featured above your competitors in Google’s map listings.
 This bit takes time as you need to build your reputation with an active and popular Google my Business profile.
 The most effective way to do this is to gather authentic Google reviews from customers and respond to each one.